EhRom/DockerAzureFunctionExperimentation/README.md

 - Basic function,
 - Function using an environment variable,
 - Function using a Redis cache (a Console application is also available to test the Redis cache, hosted in Docker).
+- Function with a timer, using the Azure storage.

 ## Create a basic Azure Function (basic)